 \section{Learning to Learn}

-Apart from the three main components of a RL framework, levels of automation are also presented in the literature for the procedures that can be placed in more than one components.
-For example, gradient descent method is used for updating the parameters of parametric functions like policy or reward.
+Apart from the three main components of an RL framework, levels of automation are also presented in the literature for the procedures that can be placed in more than one component.
+For example, the gradient descent method is used for updating the parameters of parametric functions like policy or reward.
 In this section, recent works on automating these kinds of procedures are reviewed.
 Most of these works are inherently developed for supervised learning.
-However, the same motivation and requirements hold for RL which shows interesting research directions for future works.
+However, the same motivation and requirements hold for RL, which shows interesting research directions for future work.

-In \cite{andrychowicz2016learning}, the normal gradient descent formula is replaced with a new formula in which a function of gradient value is used rather than the original gradient in the updating rule.
-The new gradient descent update equation is shown in Equation (\ref{eq:new-gradient}).
+In \cite{andrychowicz2016learning}, the normal gradient descent formula is replaced with a new formula in which a function of gradient value is used rather than the original gradient in the update rule:

-where, $\theta$ is the parameter of the objective function $f(\theta)$.
-In this formulation, $g_t(\nabla{f}(\theta_t),\phi)$ is a function of the gradient of $f$ with parameters $\phi$ which is obtained by a recurrent neural network (RNN).
-As shown in Figure \ref{fig:andrychowicz2016}, the method consists of two neural networks.
+where $\theta$ is the parameter of the objective function $f(\theta)$.
+In this formulation, $g_t(\nabla{f}(\theta_t),\phi)$ is a function of the gradient of $f$ with parameters $\phi$ which is obtained by a recurrent neural network.
+The method consists of two neural networks.
 Function $f$ known as \textit{optimizee} is represented by a feed-forward neural network with parameters $\theta$.
-The gradients of $f$ are used in function $g$ which is represented by an LSTM recurrent neural network.
-These gradients plus the hidden states of RNN are the input and $g$ is the output which is used in the updating rule shown in Equation (\ref{eq:new-gradient}).
-The method is tested on a class of 10-dimensional quadratic function and also on MNIST and CIFAR-10 datasets and the results show the power of using RNN for $g$.
+The gradients of $f$ are used in function $g$, which is represented by an LSTM recurrent neural network.
+These gradients plus the hidden states of RNN are the input, and $g$ is the output, which is used in the update rule shown in Equation (\ref{eq:new-gradient}).
+The method is tested on a class of 10-dimensional quadratic functions and also on MNIST and CIFAR-10 datasets, and the results show the power of using RNN for $g$.